iPhone vs. Samsung: which is better for gaming?

 Which is better for gaming, iPhone or Samsung?

-So, with all that being said, which is better?
-While it’s incredibly close (and many aspects can come down to personal preference), we believe that Samsung is best for gaming at the time of writing.
+With all of that in mind, we come back to our original question – which is better for gaming, iPhone or Samsung?
+While it’s a close call between the two, and much is the subject or personal preference, we believe that Samsung is the best for gaming at the time of writing.
 With generally better displays and competitive performance, Samsung phones are excellent for mobile games.

 This by no means iPhone is a bad choice, however.
-Apple Arcade is unbeatable at the moment, with some of the best indie games in mobile form, as well as a bunch of mobile classics.
+Apple Arcade is unbeatable at the moment, despite reports that the gaming service might be struggling behind the scenes.
 And, if you’re going for the top-end flagships, the difference versus Samsung is nominal.
 Just know, you’re not going to play any PS1 games unless they launch on the App Store.

 So, there you have it, iPhone vs. Samsung in a gaming battle for the history books.
 Of course, the best foldable phones also offer a different gaming experience – and that’s a market that Samsung dominates, while Apple does not partake.
 So, if you fancy a foldable, check out that guide.

-For more beyond iPhone vs. Samsung, we’ve also got the best portable gaming consoles, where Nintendo Switch and the best iPad share the stage with countless other handheld heroes.
-While we wait for a Nintendo Switch 2 release date, that’d be a good guide to check out.
+For more beyond iPhone vs. Samsung, we’ve also got a list of the best gaming phones and the best power banks to keep them full of juice.
+For other platforms, check out the best portable gaming consoles, where Nintendo Switch and the best iPad share the stage with countless other handheld heroes.